 Often times the public hears only the domestic violence stories that end in tragedy and while these stories are important to raise awareness they do tend to leave a void.
-It is very important for women who are trying to escape this type of situation to know that there are positive outcomes as well, though the journey can be anything but.
+It is very important for women, men or other persons who are trying to escape this type of situation to know that there are positive outcomes as well, though the journey can be anything but.

 Here is one story of a woman who made it out and actually rose above her lifetime of abuse.
 All names have been changed to protect the innocent.